Learning Task-preferred Inference Routes for Gradient De-conflict in Multi-output DNNs: Experiments

 \subsubsection{Implementation Details}

-We optimize all models by using Stochastic Gradient Descent(SGD) with batch size of 64 on CIFAR and 512 on ImageNet.
-The momentum weight and weight decay are set to 0.9 and $10^{-4}$ respectively.
-We train the MSDnet for $maxiter=300$ epochs on both CIFAR datasets and for $maxiter=90$ epochs on ImageNet.
-For the SDN-style networks, the maximum epoch is set to 100 on CIFAR datasets according to \cite{kaya2019shallow}.
-The adjustment of the learning rate is achieved by multi-step policy, where we divide the learning rate by a factor of 10 after $0.5\times maxiter$ and $0.75\times maxiter$ epochs.
-The initial learning rate is all set to 0.1.
-We initialize the task-importance variables $\{\nu_{e}\}$ by KaimingInit\footnote{This is an official implementation provided by pytorch library:\url{https://pytorch.org/}.}, and also optimize them by SGD, where the momentum is set to 0.9 and weight decay is set to $10^{-5}$.
-The initial learning rate is set to $10^{-1}$, and we take the same multi-step policy as above to adjust the learning rate.
-As described in Alg.\ref{meta-GF}, each training epoch follows a disentanglement-and-fusion paradigm.
-In the disentanglement stage, we combine the task-importance variables with network weights to form temporary task-preferred inference structure, and train each task for learning its task-importance variables and expected updating directions.
-However, purely training each task without optimizing other tasks overwhelms the cooperation among tasks.
-Therefore, except for the current selected task, we actually train other tasks with a small auxiliary learning rate which is lower than the temporal tasks\footnote{The gradient magnitudes of different tasks are kept at the same scale.}.
-Therefore, the objectives in Eq.(\ref{disentangleeq}) of disentanglement stage can be modified as:
+We take the same implementation settings as introduced in \cite{kaya2019shallow, huang2017multi}.
+Specifically, we optimize all models using SGD with a batch size of 64 on CIFAR and 512 on ImageNet.
+The momentum and weight decay are set to 0.9 and $10^{-4}$, respectively.
+For MSDNet, we train for 300 epochs on CIFAR datasets and 90 epochs on ImageNet.
+For SDN-style networks, the maximum number of epochs is set to 100 on CIFAR datasets.
+The adjustment of the learning rate is achieved by multi-step policy: it's initially set to 0.1 and divided by 10 after $0.5\times \text{maxiter}$ and $0.75\times \text{maxiter}$ epochs.
+We initialize the task-specific importance variables $\{\nu_{k}\}$ using KaimingInit\footnote{This is an official implementation provided by pytorch library:\url{https://pytorch.org/}.}, and optimize them using SGD with a momentum of 0.9 and a weight decay of $10^{-5}$.
+The initial learning rate is set to $10^{-1}$, and we take the same multi-step policy mentioned above to adjust the learning rate.
+In the disentanglement stage, we combine task-specific importance variables with network weights, enabling each task to learn both its importance variables and expected updating directions.
+However, training each task independently overwhelms the inter-task cooperation.
+To address this, while focusing on the currently selected primary task, we simultaneously train other tasks with a small auxiliary learning rate which is lower than the primary task\footnote{The gradient magnitudes of different tasks are kept at the same scale.}.
+Consequently, the original objectives in Eq. (\ref{disentangleeq}) can be reformulated as follows:

-where $f_{k,i}$ is the selected $k-th$ task, and $f_{aux,i}$ represent the loss functions of other tasks.
-The $\{\beta_{i}\}$ are empirically set to 0.4.
-After the disentanglement stage, we merge the expected updating direction of each task by optimizing the weight importance $\{\nu_{e}\}$, i.e harmoniously fuse the gradient of each task in a meta-weighted manner.
-Finally ,we obtain the temporary multi-exit neural networks after one epoch training.
-The disentanglement-and-fusion procedure will be repeated for the designed maximum iterations.